From Federated Learning to X-Learning: Breaking the Barriers of Decentrality Through Random Walks: -Learning with a Single Random Walker

 To validate the above-described approach to node importance, we conduct a simulation and present it in Fig.~\ref{fig:singlecrawl}.
-Here, we consider a caveman graph comprising $50$ nodes clustered into $8$ cliques.
-The nodes' data distribution is non-iid with $98\%$ of nodes only containing data samples from $1$ or $2$ of the $10$ labels in CIFAR-10 dataset.
-We assume that the walker traverses the nodes according to various strategies, including uniform random sampling (blue curve) and Metropolis-Hastings sampling~\cite{chib1995understanding} (green curve) --- a well-known technique in Markov chains over graphs.
-We consider a \textit{simple} realization of our node importance approach, where \textit{the importance of node} $i$ is computed as a weighted sum: $\widetilde{\mathfrak{c}}_i = \alpha \cdot d_i \cdot \ell_i + (1 - \alpha) \cdot c_i$.
-Here, the weighting parameter $\alpha \in [0, 1]$ controls the walker’s preference between data and spatial quality.
-In this formulation, $d_i$ and $\ell_i$ represent the fractions ($d_i,\ell_i\in [0, 1]$) of global dataset and labels present at node $i$ (i.e., capturing \textit{data} quality), respectively, and $c_i$ is a conventional measure of the node's centrality (chosen to be betweenness centrality~\cite{bloch2023centrality,borgatti2006graph}, capturing the \textit{spatial} quality).
-At each node, the transition probability of the walker to the neighboring nodes is defined proportional to their importance values ($\{\widetilde{\mathfrak{c}}_i\}$).
-Our scheme (yellow curve) that obtains node importance as a balanced average ($\alpha=0.5$) between data and spatial quality, significantly outperforms other strategies, including the ones that only consider spatial quality ($\alpha=0$) and data quality ($\alpha=1$).
-This balanced value of $\alpha$ may not hold across all environments, but the results highlight the \textit{significance of considering network topology alongside the nodes' data quality}.
-We later (Sec.~\ref{sec:perception}) show that we can further obtain dynamic transition matrices to achieve a better performance (i.e., the black curve in Fig.~\ref{fig:singlecrawl}).
+Here, we consider a caveman graph comprising $25$ nodes clustered into $8$ cliques.
+The nodes' data distribution is non-iid with $80\%$ of nodes only containing data samples from $1$ or $2$ of the $10$ labels in CIFAR-10/SVHN dataset.
+We consider a \textit{simple} realization of our node importance approach, where \textit{the importance of node} $u$ is computed as a weighted sum: $\widetilde{\mathfrak{c}}_u = Z \cdot d_u \cdot \xi_u + (1 - Z) \cdot c_u$.
+Here, the weighting parameter $Z \in [0, 1]$ controls the walker’s preference between data and spatial quality.
+In this formulation, $d_u$ and $\xi_u$ represent the fractions ($d_u,\xi_u\in [0, 1]$) of global dataset and labels present at node $u$ (i.e., capturing \textit{data} quality), respectively, and $c_u$ is a conventional measure of the node's centrality (chosen to be betweenness centrality~\cite{bloch2023centrality,borgatti2006graph}, capturing the \textit{spatial} quality).
+At each node, the transition probability of the walker to the neighboring nodes is defined proportional to their importance values ($\{\widetilde{\mathfrak{c}}_u\}$).
+We compare our proposed method with four relevant baseline methods from the literature:

+\textit{1) Pure Gossip-based Learning with Uniform Random Sampling (denoted by `Uniform Random Sampling' in the legend):} Inspired by~\cite{liu2024technical}, this baseline represents a classical decentralized learning approach in which the random walker selects its next node uniformly at random from its current location’s neighborhood.
+Specifically, if the walker is currently at node $u$ with neighbors $\mathcal{N}(u)$, it chooses the next node with equal probability $1/|\mathcal{N}(u)|$ from this set.

+\textit{2) Random Walk with Metropolis-Hastings Sampling (denoted by `Metropolis-Hastings Sampling' in the legend):} Following the Metropolis-Hastings methodology from Markov Chain Monte Carlo (MCMC) literature~\cite{chib1995understanding}, this method selects the next node based on an acceptance probability that depends on a target stationary distribution (i.e., node degrees).
+This allows the walker to quickly explore the network with minimal information about the node degrees while maintaining ergodicity and avoiding local traps.